okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 #### Error Responses

-if the requested `verificationCode` is invalid, the response will return a 401 UNAUTHORIZED with error code E0000004.
+If the requested `verificationCode` is invalid, the response will return a 401 UNAUTHORIZED with error code E0000004.

 If the email operation is not enabled on the org, the response will return a 403 FORBIDDEN with error code E0000038.